qqun/Calendar/readme.md

-This is a Laravel 5 package that provides calendar management facility for lavalite framework.
+This is a Lavalite package that provides calendar management facility for lavalite framework.

 ## Installation